ericabxy/starship-design-system/docs/_basic_rules/HullDesign.md

 ### Damage Points

 A ship gets an amount of DAMAGE POINTS equal to its structural integrity, and each DP costs 2 additional construction points.
+The amount of structural integrity determins how much damage the hull can take before needing a [threshold check](ThresholdCheck).

 ### Atmospheric Streamlining (Optional)